Denis Shapovalov: 2021: First major semifinal

 Seeded tenth at Wimbledon, Shapovalov reached the third round at the tournament for the first time in his career.
 He then defeated Andy Murray and eighth seed Roberto Bautista Agut, both in straight sets, to reach his first Wimbledon quarter-final.
 There, he defeated Karen Khachanov in five sets to reach his maiden major semi-final, rallying from two-sets-to-one down.
 There, Shapovalov faced the defending champion Novak Djokovic, losing in straight but tight sets.
 With his successful run at Wimbledon, Shapovalov re-entered the top 10 in rankings for the first time since September 2020.

 Following Wimbledon, Shapovalov decided to skip the Tokyo Olympics, citing his concerns about the COVID-19 pandemic.
 He instead entered the Swiss Open as the top seed, but was upset by qualifier Vít Kopřiva in his first match there.

-Shapovalov faced consecutive setbacks as he embarked on the North American hard court swing.
+Shapovalov faced consecutive setbacks as he embarked on the North American hardcourt swing.
 He lost his opening matches at both the Canadian Open and the Cincinnati Masters, to Frances Tiafoe and Benoît Paire respectively.
 Heading to the US Open, Shapovalov defeated Federico Delbonis and Roberto Carballés Baena before losing to Lloyd Harris in straight sets in the third round.
 Following the disappointment, Shapovalov made his third appearance at the Laver Cup as a member of Team World and contributed to the team's only win over Team Europe, winning his doubles match with John Isner against Team Europe's Matteo Berrettini and Alexander Zverev.
 Shapovalov entered the inaugural San Diego Open as the fourth seed, defeating Taylor Fritz before a straight-sets loss to Norrie in the quarter-finals.
 At Indian Wells, he lost to Aslan Karatsev in the third round.
 However, with Bopanna, the duo made progressed in the doubles' tournament to the quarter-finals, where they lost to Karatsev and Andrey Rublev.

 In the tour's closing European indoor hard court swing, Shapovalov attended the St. Petersburg Open, where he defeated Pablo Andújar before losing to Struff in the quarter-finals.
 In doubles, he partnered with Bopanna and toppled second seeds Raven Klaasen and Ben McLachlan before losing to fourth seeds Andrey Golubev and Hugo Nys in the semi-finals.
 For his last tournament of the year, Shapovalov entered the Stockholm Open as the third seed and defending champion.
 He reached his second final of the year following wins over Andrea Vavassori, Arthur Rinderknech, and Auger-Aliassime.
 There, he faced Tommy Paul, and despite saving ten break points, he lost to Paul.
 Shapovalov ended the year ranked No. 14.